ChatGPT Prompts for Workshop Planning: What Works, What Doesn't, and What's Missing

 Group Dynamics

-Consider a facilitator who prompts ChatGPT to design a session on surfacing assumptions about team performance.
-The output is beautifully structured.
-But if that team has a recent history of manager-driven blame culture, the same activity could shut down psychological safety rather than build it.
-As Roger Schwarz and practitioners at the Interaction Institute for Social Change consistently document: facilitation failures are most commonly rooted in group dynamics and process design mismatches, not content gaps.
-That is precisely the domain where AI tools are weakest.
+Consider asking ChatGPT to create a session on team performance assumptions.
+The structure might be flawless.
+But if the team has a recent history of blame culture, the activity could harm psychological safety instead of fostering it.
+As Roger Schwarz and the Interaction Institute for Social Change document, facilitation failures often stem from group dynamics and process mismatches, not content gaps.
+That’s where AI tools fall short.

-ChatGPT optimizes for logical coherence.
-It has no mechanism for contextual safety.
+ChatGPT prioritizes logical coherence.
+It has no mechanism for ensuring contextual safety.

 The Prompt-Hacking Tax

-There is a hidden cost to generic AI workflows for facilitation work that practitioners rarely talk about openly: the time spent re-prompting.
+There's an overlooked cost to using generic AI for facilitation: the time spent re-prompting.

 The prompt-hacking tax is real.
-It is just easy to miss when you are still in the early excitement of the tool.
+It’s just easy to miss amid the initial excitement.

 A Prompt Framework That Reduces Rework